mohankumar443/expense-tracker/backend/src/main/resources/SNAPSHOTS_README.md

 - `debt-snapshot-2025-11.json` - November 2025

 ## Current Active Snapshot
-The application loads the most recent snapshot on startup.
-Update the `DebtDataLoader.java` to point to the current month's file.
+The application automatically loads all snapshots defined in the `MigrationService`.
+You can switch between snapshots in the application UI.

 ## Snapshot Structure
 Each snapshot contains: